What is a TENS machine?

 For many people using a TENS machine as a pain relief treatment is perfectly safe, however there are some instances where you should consult with your healthcare practitioner before using a TENS device.

-- For use during pregnancy or labour, or if you suspect you may be pregnant
+- If you're pregnant, in labour, or if you think you may be pregnant

-- For people with pacemakers or other implanted medical devices or for people with heart rhythm problems
+- If you have a pacemaker or other implanted medical device or have heart rhythm problems

 - Without supervision for children under 16 years of age

-- Cancer patients, people with diabetes or epilepsy should seek medical advice before using this product
+- If you have cancer, diabetes or epilepsy please seek medical advice before using this product

 What type of TENS machine do I need?

-Choosing the right TENS pain reliever will depend upon a number of factors, such as the type of pain you are experiencing, how active you are or how long you intend to use your machine.
+Choosing the right TENS pain reliever will depend upon a number of factors, such as the type of pain you're experiencing, how active you are or how long you intend to use your machine.

-You might be more interested in a wireless machine complete with wireless pads and a remote, this will be easier to control if the pads are in hard to reach places.This design may also help you to forget that the TENS machine is attached to you, as you can simply place they pads on your skin, choose your intensity program and then go about your day without any wires getting in your way.
+You might be more interested in a wireless machine complete with wireless pads and a remote, this will be easier to control if the pads are in hard to reach places.This design may also help you to forget that the TENS machine is attached to you.
+You can place they pads on your skin, choose your intensity program and then go about your day without any wires getting in your way.

 Finding a TENS machine that works for you can help to ease your pain, and improve your quality of life, however your GP will be able to offer advice about whether this form of treatment is suitable for you and your condition.